scriptit-fr/GenAIApp/README.md

 ```javascript
 chat.enableBrowsing(true);
 ```
-If want to restrict your browsing to a specific web page, you can add as a second argument the url of this web page as bellow.
+If you want to restrict browsing to a specific web page, pass the target URL as the second argument, as shown below.

 ```javascript
   chat.enableBrowsing(true, "https://support.google.com");